Samar Das: Career as leading music director

-In 1953, he joined HMV as a pianist in their backing orchestra.
+In 1953, he joined His Master's Voice as a pianist in their backing orchestra.
 He became chief music director in 1966 of the Cultural Academy located in Karachi, Pakistan.
 Also in 1966, he led the Pakistan Delegation to the Commonwealth Music Festival in London.
 In 1967, he was appointed a music director at Dhaka Radio.

 He was the music director for over 50 Bengali and Urdu films in India, Pakistan and Bangladesh.
 He was the first music director of the first movie of Bangladesh "Mukh-o-Mukhosh" directed and produced by Abdul Jabbar Khan.
 His most famous score for an Indian film was for the Bengali film from Kolkata, Lottery.
 He burst onto the Pakistan movie scene with his score for the first Bengali film made in Pakistan, Mukh O Mukhosh, and became famous overnight.
 Other famous scores under his direction were Asiya and Nabarun.
 He wrote the haunting melodies for one of the first films made in independent Bangladesh, Dhirey Bahey Meghna and was responsible for bringing Hemanta Mukherjee and Sandhya Mukhopadhyay, two of India's most prominent Bengali singers of the time, to Bangladesh to record the playback songs.

-He was chosen to be the Music Director for the South Asian Federation Games, held in Dhaka, in both 1985 and 1995, where his orchestrations were seen and heard by an estimated audience of over 500 million across the SAARC countries during the opening and closing ceremonies.
+He was chosen to be the music director for the South Asian Federation Games, held in Dhaka, in both 1985 and 1995, where his orchestrations were seen and heard by an estimated audience of over 500 million across the SAARC countries during the opening and closing ceremonies.